fabioconcina/github-new-and-trending/README.md

-# Most starred on GitHub
+# Most starred on GitHub :star:

 This Python script retrieves and displays the top 10 most starred repositories on GitHub in the last week.
 It uses the GitHub REST API to fetch the repositories and the `colorama` library to add color, icons, and emojis to the output in the terminal.